 About Us

 Log Cabin Village is a living history museum owned and operated by the City of Fort Worth.
-The Village is dedicated to the preservation of 19th c. folk architecture and frontier lifeways.
+Our mission is to build connections to mid-late 19th century Texas ancestors through the exploration of homes, families, and life skills.

-Log Cabin Village aspires to build connections to 19th century Texas by providing educational opportunities and sensory experiences that are engaging, accurate, and as authentic as possible.
+Log Cabin Village aspires to fulfill this mission by preserving historic structures and providing educational opportunities and sensory experiences that are engaging, accurate, and as authentic as possible.

 We invite you to connect with the ancestors… right here in the heart of Fort Worth.
 We can’t wait to see you here!